kyberdrb/usbip_server/README.md

                 The entered path needs to be **without** the last backslash, otherwise the binaries will not be autocompleted.
             1. Confirm changes by clicking on the `OK` button in all dialog windows.
+            1. Open PowerShell as a regular user.
+Enter first characters of the program, e.g. `usb` and then press `Tab` key repeatedly until the the name of the application is displayed `.\usbip.exe`
-            1. Sign out and back in, or reboot the computer alltogether, to reload and apply changes.
+                 If not, sign out and back in, or reboot the computer alltogether, to reload and apply changes.

 1. **Client** - Attaching the shared USB device exported from the USB/IP server.
 The device will be remotely connected to the computer, and act as if it was connected locally. **After attaching the device, it will be reserved exclusively for the computer that attached it, thus hidden for all other USB/IP clients.**